SwedbankPay/developer.swedbankpay.com/payments/index.md

 ### Seamless Views

-With the Seamless View you can initiate the payment process directly in an `iframe` on your site.
-A hostUrl needs to be defined in the first `POST` request in order to enable the Seamless View operation.
+With the Seamless View you can initiate the payment process directly in an `iframe` on your site. `hostUrls` needs to be defined in the first `POST` request in order to enable the Seamless View operation.
 See details of the Seamless View implementation underneath each respective payment instrument.

 ```mermaid
 sequenceDiagram